 Whenever using leftover poultry to make a soup or casserole, it is best to use leftover turkey that has been cooked or frozen within 3-4 days after preparation, as leftover turkey should only be stored for 3-4 days after cooking.
 That means if your leftover turkey is more than 4 days old, you want to toss it--not use it to make this soup!

-If you happen to have leftover turkey soup, you can store it in a sealed container in the refrigerator.
-The soup itself can be stored in the refrigerator for up to 4 days PAST the time your turkey was cooked, not the time you prepared your soup.
+- Refrigerate: Store cooled leftover turkey soup in an airtight container in the refrigerator for 4 days PAST the time the turkey was cooked (or thawed), not the time you prepared your soup.

 More Leftover Turkey Recipes